 This valley houses the most remote and highest villages in the world.
 Located in Himachal Pradesh, Spiti Valley invites many adventure seekers for a high adrenaline rush.
 This is an example of a collection of very dangerous roads in a very beautiful landscape.
 The jaw dropping beauty makes it difficult to resist visiting the place in spite of the harsh warning.

 This path is located on the Leh-Srinagar Highway at an elevation of 3538 meters.
-The main reason for it to be listed as one of the most dangerous roads is the extreme weather conditions throughout the year.
+The main reason for it to be listed as one of the most dangerous roads in India is the extreme weather conditions throughout the year.
 Heavy rains and sudden landslides turn the road into a muddy path which is an invitation to fatal accidents.